MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 1. Select the **Font Editor** icon.

-For more information about the new visual **Font Editor**, see [Edit CSS font styles and settings in the Styles pane in DevTools](../inspect-styles/edit-fonts.md).
+For more information about the new visual **Font Editor**, see [Edit CSS font styles and settings in the Styles pane](../inspect-styles/edit-fonts.md).

 :::image type="complex" source="../media/font-editor-open.msft.png" alt-text="The visual Font Editor pane is highlighted" lightbox="../media/font-editor-open.msft.png":::
    The visual **Font Editor** pane is highlighted
 :::image-end:::

-For more information, see [Edit CSS font styles and settings in the Styles pane in DevTools](../inspect-styles/edit-fonts.md).
+For more information, see [Edit CSS font styles and settings in the Styles pane](../inspect-styles/edit-fonts.md).

 <!-- ====================================================================== -->